stellar-deprecated/solar/docs/css-guide.md

 -->

 ### Sass variables and functions
 The syntax for naming solar core variables are similar to that of basics and components.
-First, it starts out with a prefix: `k` for themable and `K` for non-themable.
+First, it starts out with a prefix: `s` for themable and `S` for non-themable.
 Then, the category, and then subcategories or name of the variable.
 ```
-Syntax: (k|K)-category[-subCategory|-name]
+Syntax: (s|S)-category[-subCategory|-name]
 ```

 It is prefixed in such a unique way because.